 For those looking for a more contemporary style, you’ll want to consider updating your color scheme.
 Choose some different shades and hues for your cabinets and accent pieces to brighten up the space.

-White may be timeless but this year other colors take the spotlight.
-Neutrals are always a good choice when it comes to kitchen cabinetry (think greys, grieges and whites).
+White may be timeless, but this year other colors take the spotlight.
+Neutrals are always a good choice when it comes to kitchen cabinetry (think greys, beige and white).
 But don’t just limit yourself to one color, get creative with two-tone combinations like colonial blue on top and satin white on the bottom—or vice versa.
 Blue is a tried and true color choice for any kitchen.
 A cadet blue offers subtle grey hints to keep the color muted but with aesthetically pleasing results.

 Matte black is in right now—we told you—white is so over (well, not entirely, it’s timeless!).
 Black cabinets are no stranger to the kitchen—think the tuxedo look.
 If you’re not willing to take the plunge into all-black cabinetry, mix and match with lighter more neutral colors for balance.
 You can even pair matte cabinets with matte appliances.
 The sleek finish looks great and is easy to clean too!